 Errors that are overlooked, or that are recognized but not resolved add up over the course of a project.
 As a result, deadlines, expenses and quality cannot be maintained.
 How can vulnerabilities be detected with the help of Quality Gates before they later lead to errors or far-reaching disruption on the project?

-An interview with Hans-Jörg Niemeck, Member of the Management board of INROS LACKNER
+An interview with Hans-Jörg Niemeck, INROS LACKNER SE

 Mr Niemeck, Quality Gates structure and verify complex work and performance processes.
 How does this work?